cecilia-lin/RecipeProject/README.md

 1. Fill all ratings of 0 with np.nan.
     - Rating is generally on a scale from 1 to 5, 1 meaning the lowest rating while 5 means the highest rating.
 With that being said, a rating of 0 indicates missing values in rating.
 Thus, to avoid bias in the ratings, we filled the value 0 with np.nan.

-1. Add column average_rating containing average rating per recipe.
+1. Add column `'average_rating'` containing average rating per recipe.
     - Since a recipe can have numerous ratings from different users, we take an average of all the ratings to get a more comprehensive understanding of the rating of a given recipe.

 1. Split values in the nutrition column to individual columns of floats.